Year Seven Of Farm Life

 Good morning.
 The highlights of today will be the pest control man coming by for his monthly visit.
 We need to go to our bank because our savings account has just disappeared.
 I could not get into my online bank account on Friday.
 Then on Saturday, along with yesterday and again this morning, I can get in but our savings account is gone.
 How is this possible?
 Is it an update error?
 Can they just take away an account along with the money you have in there?
 It is truly ridiculous.
 I have had bank accounts for many years and I have never had this problem before.

-It is pay day and I have to pay our bills as well.
+It is pay day and I have to pay both business and household bills.

 I need to get ready for the day and see all of the fun that this day holds.